puppetlabs-toy-chest/puppetlabs-image_build/README.md

-                                   the image if not autodetected --puppet-agent-version STRING  - Version of the Puppet Agent package to install --puppetfile STRING            - Enable use of Puppetfile to install dependencies during build --r10k-version STRING          - Version of R10k to use for installing modules from Puppetfile --rocker                       - Use Rocker as the build tool
+                                   the image if not autodetected --puppet-agent-version STRING  - Version of the Puppet Agent package to install --puppet-debug                 - Pass the debug flag to the Puppet process used to build the container image --puppetfile STRING            - Enable use of Puppetfile to install dependencies during build --r10k-version STRING          - Version of R10k to use for installing modules from Puppetfile --rocker                       - Use Rocker as the build tool --[no-]show-diff               - Enable or disable showing the diff when running Puppet to build the image --volume STRING                - A list of volumes to be added to the resulting image

 ACTIONS:
   build         Build a Docker image from Puppet code